NamelessMC/Nameless/README.md

 # Finished products of Nameless can be found on
 https://namelessmc.com/

-### Warning - All downloads off the github are not 100% bug free and are in dev.
+### Disclaimer - All downloads off the github are not 100% bug free and are in dev.

 ![Average time to resolve an issue](http://isitmaintained.com/badge/resolution/NamelessMC/Nameless.svg)